kshaffer/theory3/assessments.md

 - 1 point: more than three noticeable mistakes.
 - 0 points: not attempted, or attempt reflects little-to-no substantive effort.

-The best three pop/rock transcriptions and the best three classical transcriptions will count towards the final grade.
+The best two pop/rock transcriptions and the best two classical transcriptions will count towards the final grade.

 I have made a [video demo](https://vimeo.com/119572881) of my classical transcription process.